 - Emotional and social issues in children with neuroblastoma

 Radiation therapy for neuroblastoma

 Radiation therapy uses high-energy rays or particles to kill cancer cells.
-Radiation is sometimes a necessary part of treatment, but because of the possible long-term side effects in children, it is avoided when possible.
+It is sometimes a necessary part of treatment, but because of the possible long-term side effects in children, doctors avoid using it when possible.
 Two types of radiation therapy can be used to treat children with neuroblastoma.